eukaprotech/networking/README.md

         //NOTE: length depends on the server returning a content-length header to each of the connections being tracked.
         //If the server returns chunked transfer-encoding header, content-length header is not available, the length is unknown
         //When the length is not known, the cumulative value of length across the connections will not be useful.
-        //Avoid displaying a determinate loader here at all.
+        //Avoid displaying a determinate progress bar here at all.
     }

     @Override
     public void onComplete() {
-        //called once when all connections complete
+        //called once when all connections complete.
+        //you can dismiss the progress bar here.
     }
 });
 ```